Travel insurance for Mexico

 Mexico City

-The bustling Mexican capital is home to more than 21 million people and has had a serious face lift since its bi-centennial.
+The bustling Mexican capital is home to more than 21 million people and has undergone a significant facelift since celebrating 200 years of independence in 2010.
 Pyramids, Aztec canals and a plethora of cool, modern eateries adorn this completely captivating city.

 Tulum

-Tulum feels like a hidden secret but there is so much to explore in this beautiful coastal town.
-First stop is the Mayan ruins that it’s renowned for, but there are also unforgettable restaurants and hotels to try out during your stay.
+One of Mexico’s hidden gems, there’s so much to explore in this beautiful coastal town.
+Tulum’s main attraction is undoubtedly its Mayan ruins, and it boasts a number of unforgettable restaurants and hotels to try out during your stay.

 Yucatán

-The Yucatán Peninsula is home to Cancún and many other tourist hotspots like Playa del Carmen, but its headline act is most certainly the ruins at Chichén Itzá.
-There are also rich rainforests and jungles amid the incredible Mayan history to explore.
+The Yucatán Peninsula is home to Cancún and many other tourist hotspots, like Playa del Carmen, but its headline act has to be the ruins at Chichén Itzá.
+The region also offers rich, diverse rainforests and jungles intertwined with incredible Mayan history to explore.

 Riviera Nayarit